Q-Minh/nihu/dox/tut_rayleigh_integral.md

 - The two meshes (the radiating surface and the field point mesh) will be generated in Matlab.
 - The mesh description matrices (nodes and elements for both meshes) and the wave number \f$ k \f$ will be passed to the C++ program from Matlab.
 - The C++ program generates the function spaces and evaluates the transfer impedance matrix.
 The program also computes the radiating surface's radiation impedance matrix that relates the normal velocity to the sound pressure on the surface.
-- The transfer and radiation impedance matrices are passed back to Matlab
+- The transfer and radiation impedance matrices are passed back to Matlab.

 The C++ code {#tut_rayleigh_Cpp_code}